Monotile kirigami: Computational analysis of monotile kirigami patterns

 \subsection{More analyses on the hat patterns and variants}

-Recall that both the ``Hat'' and ``Turtle'' tiles belong to an infinite family of polykite monotiles in the form of Tile$(a,b)$, where $a$ and $b$ are the lengths of two consecutive sides of the tile~\cite{smith2024aperiodic}.
+Recall that both the ``Hat'' and ``Turtle'' tiles belong to an infinite family of polykite monotiles in the form of Tile$(a,b)$, where $a$ and $b$ are the relative lengths of two consecutive sides of the tile~\cite{smith2024aperiodic}.
 As shown in Table~\ref{tab:resolutions}, the ``Hat'' and ``Turtle'' monotile kirigami structures yield different SCR and PCR.
 It is natural to ask how the geometric properties of the polykite monotile kirigami structures change with the parameters $a, b$.
-Therefore, here we further consider varying the ratio between $a, b$ as in Fig.~\ref{fig:polykite}(e), covering $(a,b) = (0.37,2.36)$, $(0.65,2.08)$,$(1.00,1.73)$ (which corresponds to ``Hat''),$(1.23,1.51)$, $(1.51,1.23)$, $(1.73,1.00)$ (which corresponds to ``Turtle''), $(2.08,0.65)$, and $(2.36,0.37)$.
+Therefore, here we further consider varying the ratio between $a, b$ as in Fig.~\ref{fig:polykite}(e), covering $(a,b) = (0.37,2.36)$, $(0.65,2.08)$, $(1.00,1.73)$ (which corresponds to ``Hat''), $(1.23,1.51)$, $(1.51,1.23)$, $(1.73,1.00)$ (which corresponds to ``Turtle''), $(2.08,0.65)$, and $(2.36,0.37)$.
+The two extreme cases (0, 2.73) and (2.73, 0), which are the bounds for the family with one of the edges being degenerated, are also covered to study the limits of the observed behaviors.

-In Table~\ref{tab:differentab}, we report the SCR and PCR of the eight resulting polykite monotile kirigami structures.
+In Table~\ref{tab:differentab}, we report the SCR and PCR of the resulting polykite monotile kirigami structures.
 It can be observed that in general, as the ratio $a/b$ increases, both the SCR and the PCR decrease.
-To further quantify this relationship, in Fig.~\ref{fig:scr_pcr_graph} we plot the logged ratios $\log\text{(SCR)}$ and $\log\text{(PCR)}$ against $\log(b/a)$, from which we can see that both $\log\text{(SCR)}$ and $\log\text{(PCR)}$ increase as $\log(b/a)$ increases.
+To further quantify this relationship, in Fig.~\ref{fig:scr_pcr_graph} we plot the logged ratios $\log\text{(SCR)}$ and $\log\text{(PCR)}$ against $\log(b/a)$ (with the two cases with degenerated edges excluded as $\log(b/a)$ is not well-defined), from which we can see that both $\log\text{(SCR)}$ and $\log\text{(PCR)}$ increase as $\log(b/a)$ increases.
 By calculating the slope of the best-fit least-squares straight lines, we have

 and

 This suggests a simple way to achieve any desired SCR and PCR for an aperiodic polykite monotile kirigami pattern by suitably controlling the ratio between the polykite tile side lengths $a$ and $b$.